openstack/openstack-manuals/doc/user-guide/source/cli_swift_large_object_creation.rst

 .. note::

-   If you make a ``COPY`` request by using a manifest object as the source, the new object is a normal, and not a segment, object.
+   If you use a manifest object as the source of a ``COPY`` request, the new object is a normal, and not a segment, object.
 If the total size of the source segment objects exceeds 5 GB, the ``COPY`` request fails.
 However, you can make a duplicate of the manifest object and this new object can be larger than 5 GB.

 .. _static_large_objects:

 Static large objects
 ~~~~~~~~~~~~~~~~~~~~

-To create a static large object, divide your content into pieces and
+To create a static large object, divide your content into pieces and create
-create (upload) a segment object to contain each piece.
+(upload) a segment object to contain each piece.

-You must record the ``ETag`` response header that the ``PUT`` operation
+You must record the ``ETag`` response header value that the ``PUT`` operation
 returns.
-Alternatively, you can calculate the MD5 checksum of the
+Alternatively, you can calculate the MD5 checksum of the segment
-segment prior to uploading and include this in the ``ETag`` request
+before you perform the upload and include this value in the ``ETag`` request
 header.
-This ensures that the upload cannot corrupt your data.
+This action ensures that the upload cannot corrupt your data.

 List the name of each segment object along with its size and MD5
 checksum in order.